Blotch3D/Blotch3D/readme.md

     newer' flag so it gets put in the output folder.

 Note that previous versions of the pipeline tool required some VC Redistributable files.
-The current version (3.8) has changed notably, so it might not.
+The current version (Monogame 3.8) has changed notably, so it might not.
 In any case, if it complains of not having a DLL, get the installer for "Visual C++ Redistributable for Visual Studio 2012" (NOT a later version) for your platform from
 <https://www.microsoft.com/en-us/download/details.aspx?id=30679> and run
 it with the default settings.